Ta-noshii/apexprotoc.js/README.md

     Server.send('CustomMatch_CreateLobby')
     await Server.once('response')

-    // May need to yeild for lobby to load depending on your PC
+    // May need to yield for lobby to load depending on your PC

     const LobbyPlayersData = await Server.get('CustomMatch_GetLobbyPlayers')
     console.log(`Lobby code is: ${LobbyPlayersData.playerToken}`)